zowe/zowe-explorer-vscode/packages/zowe-explorer-api/README.md

 imports.

 See this [special extension document](../../docs/README-Extending.md) to learn more about the Tree APIs available.

+## Logger API

+See this [special extension document](https://github.com/zowe/vscode-extension-for-zowe/blob/master/docs/extenders/Error%20Handling.md#logging-of-error-message) for more information about using the Logger API.

 ## Providing feedback or help contributing